SACHI Dental Clinic

 Reception

-Medical Questionnaire
+Completing the Medical Questionnaire

 Waiting Room

-After submitting your questionnaire, please wait in the waiting room until your name is called.
+After submitting your medical questionnaire, please wait in the waiting room until your name is called.
 Please relax during this time.

-Counseling Content
+Consultation Content

-• Oral Examination: The dentist will examine your mouth to assess the condition of your teeth and gums.
+• Oral Visual Examination: The dentist will examine your mouth to assess the condition of your teeth and gums.

 4. Examination: Precise Assessment of Oral Condition